ChakirALIEdu/head-md-soft-robots/presentation/2024-12-04-Presentation.md

 Within domestic contexts, how does cable placement and battery dependency affect our movements, anxiety, and spatial awareness?

 ## The Pitch
-Pinettes are cable attachments that aim to turn cables into interactive design objects, giving them life within domestic spaces.
+Little Gnomes are cable attachments that aim to turn cables into interactive design objects, giving them life within domestic spaces.

 ![image](img/QUILT%20BETA2.png)
 ![image](img/QUILT_BETA.png)